Fuide/Cryptography/docs/Sections/Libraries.md

 ### [ Tink ]

-A misuse resistant library that prevents common pitfalls like nonce reuse.
+A misuse resistant library that prevents common pitfalls, like nonce reuse.

 However, it doesn’t support *hashing* or *password hashing*, it’s not available<br>
 in as many programming languages as **Libsodium** and **Monocypher**, and it<br>